myrmex-org/myrmex/docs/usage/lambda-plugin.md

 Executes a Lambda deployed in AWS.
 The event option allows to select the example object that will be passed as the first argument.
 Example objects are defined in json files in `lambda/lambdas/<identifier>/events/<event-name>.json`.
-A mock of the context object is passed as the second argument.
+A mock of the conshell object is passed as the second argument.

 Setting the option `--alias` to an empty string (`--alias ""`) will invoke the `LATEST` version of the Lambda.